-The C. S. Lewis room is a first floor bedroom at the front of the house furnished with antique mahogany furniture including a grand King sized mahogany Four Poster Bed with duck down luxury topper, duvet and pillows.
+The C. S. Lewis room is a first floor bedroom furnished with antique mahogany furniture including a grand King sized mahogany Four Poster Bed with duck down luxury topper.

 The room is decorated in rich golds and browns and furniture includes a dressing table and armchair by the window.